jameshanlon/cheese/cheese/pages/pre-survey-guide.md

-In order for us to be able to calculate the energy saving you may make after the survey, please retrieve energy bills (electricity, gas and possibly solid fuel) for the last three years if they available, or just the last year if not.
+In order for us to be able to calculate the energy saving you may make after the survey, please retrieve energy bills (electricity, gas and possibly solid fuel) for the last year.

 We need to know how many [kilowatt hours (kWh) of energy](https://www.ovoenergy.com/guides/energy-guides/what-is-a-kwh-kw-and-kwh-explained.html)